strangerstudios/pmpro-wp-affiliate-platform/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-wp-affiliate-platform/issues

 == Changelog ==
+= 1.7.3 - 2022-01-05 =
+* ENHANCEMENT: Improved sanitization and escaping.
+* BUG FIX: Fixed an issue where emails would not send when Paid Memberships Pro - WP Affiliate Platform Add On installed but WP Affiliate Platform was not/incorrectly configured. (@sc0ttkclark, @jjj)

 = 1.7.2 - 2020-04-30 =
 * Bug Fix: Check if WP Affiliate Platform is installed and active to avoid fatal errors.